-Fig. 1.
-MD simulations of biomolecular systems on GPUs.
+Figure 1: MD simulations of biomolecular systems on GPUs.
 (A) A schematic of the processing flow of CPUs and GPUs.
 In a single-core processor, a single thread sequentially executes commands while GPUs have many threads that executes commands in parallel.
 (B) A cartoon of two typical proteins with the native interactions between residues shown.
 Each interaction can be computed independently in MD simulations, which makes GPUs ideal architectures for implementation of MD simulation algorithms.

-Recently, several studies developed and demonstrated that GPU-optimized MD simulations, including the empirical force field MD simulation software NAMD [9] and AMBER [3] and the general purpose particle dynamics simulation software suites HOOMD [1] and LAMMPS [8], can significantly increase performance.
+ware suites HOOMD [4] and LAMMPS [5], can significantly increase performance.
 MD simulations lend themselves readily to GPUs because many independent processor cores can be used to calculate the independent set of forces acting between the beads in a MD simulation.

-We implement a GPU-optimized parallel Verlet neighbor list algorithm, and we analyze its performance.
-We first compare the GPU-optimized MD simulation performance to a CPU-optimized implementation of the same MD simulation approach.
+In our present study, we implement a GPU-optimized parallel Verlet neighbor list algorithm, and we analyze its performance.
+We first compare the GPUoptimized MD simulation performance to a CPUoptimized implementation of the same MD simulation approach.
 We then evaluate the performances of the individual components of the MD simulation algorithm to isolate the major bottlenecks that still remain.
 We then make direct comparisons to the HOOMD MD simulation software by comparing the performances the full SOP model implemented in our in-house simulation code and in HOOMD.